-Unfortunately, mass shootings and racialized violence are not uncommon.
-Even if they don’t happen in their community, children and teens hear about them from friends and in the news.
-These events may cause children to fear that an event like this could happen to them or their parents.
-All of us, including our children and teens, are dealing with sadness, anger and other strong emotions.
+Unfortunately, mass shootings, school shootings, racialized violence, and political violence are not uncommon.
+Even if they don’t happen in their communities, children and teens hear about them from friends, see images on social media, and read about them in the news.
+These events may cause children to fear that an event like this could happen to them or their loved ones.
+All of us, including our children and teens, are dealing with sadness, anger, grief, and other strong emotions.

 We can help our kids manage their stress and emotions as they process violence and tragedy.
-Here are a few tips for different age groups that can help you move forward:
+Here are a few tips for different age groups that can help you show up for your kids in challenging times:

 Start with yourself.